-Accrington Stanley v Boreham Wood
+Accrington book Leeds tie by beating Boreham Wood

 Post update

-Attempt missed.
-Michael Nottingham (Accrington Stanley) right footed shot from the right side of the box misses to the right.
+Attempt blocked.
+George Williams (Boreham Wood) right footed shot from the centre of the box is blocked.

 Post update